 The CCPS PERD Project’s mission was to help processing and manufacturing industries minimize hazards and improve equipment availability with high-quality equipment reliability and maintenance data.
+This mission remains the same now that Reliability Dynamics is managing the project.

 High-quality, structured data give companies better insight into equipment reliability and performance and thus enable data-driven decision making for equipment assets.
 High-quality data also support quantitative risk assessment (QRA).
-With PERD methods, participating companies could use high-quality data to quickly identify equipment failure events with the greatest consequences.
-They could analyze those failure events to identify failure patterns of the equipment causing them and obtain details necessary to take corrective action.
-They could then resolve the reliability issues by implementing corrective maintenance measures.
+With PERD methods, participating companies can use high-quality data to quickly identify equipment failure events with the greatest consequences.
+They can analyze those failure events to identify failure patterns of the equipment causing them and obtain details necessary to take corrective action.
+They can then resolve the reliability issues by implementing corrective maintenance measures.

-The Center for Chemical Process Safety had been providing quantitative risk assessment data to the chemical process industries since the 1980s, and published the first of its “CCPS Guidelines for Process Equipment Reliability Data” in 1989.
+The Center for Chemical Process Safety has been providing quantitative risk assessment data to the chemical process industries since the 1980s and published the first of its “CCPS Guidelines for Process Equipment Reliability Data” in 1989 and “Guidelines for Improving Plant Reliability through Data Collection and Analysis” in 1998.
 Subsequent enhancements to this information-collection effort led to PERD, which provided deeper and more specific analyses of equipment availability, reliability, design improvements, maintenance strategies, and life cycle cost determination.